valla-ltd/claim-builder/src/whistleblowing/dismissal/index.md

       </div>
     </form>
     <p class="u-margin-b-s--lg">
-      This claim will be saved as <b>Unfair dismissal for whisteleblowing</b>
+      This claim will be saved as <b>Automatic unfair dismissal for whistleblowing</b>
     </p>
   </div>
   <div class="Card-segment">